Frequently Asked Questions

 FREEPOST Walking Home For Christmas

 - Offline donations will show on your page within 5 days of receipt.
+Please note the office will be closed over Christmas, therefore any offline donations will be added to your page at the start of January

 - Please make cheques/CAF cheques/postal orders payable to: Walking With The Wounded (and make sure you write your name and ‘WHFC 2018’ on the back)